Jeunese/jeunese.github.io/docs/style-guide.md

 Use the present tense to describe product behavior.When you need to write in past tense, use simple verb forms.

+Present tense:
-Present tense is more direct, easier to read, and results in shorter sentences, for example, "your list is then updated" instead of “your list will then be updated".
+- Is easier to read because it's more direct and results in shorter sentences, for example, "your list is updated" instead of “your list will then be updated".

-Using present tense also naturally reduces the use of words that leave room for interpretation, such as “should”, which obscures whether an action is required, optional, a suggestion, or something that will definitely happen, for example, “You should then see a new list” versus “A new list opens”.
+- Naturally reduces the use of words that leave room for interpretation, such as “should”, which obscures whether an action is required, optional, a suggestion, or something that will definitely happen, for example, “A new list opens” instead of “You should then see a new list”.
+- Avoids implying a hypothetical future state, which could otherwise can lead to frustration if an error occurs.

 ### Contractions